Area-Turtle/Csc690FinalProject-Tarot-Cards/README.md

 Tarot card [meanings](https://labyrinthos.co/blogs/tarot-card-meanings-list)

 ## Must haves:
-- The app will randomly draw out at least 7 cards from the deck.
+- The app will randomly draw out at least 5 cards from the deck.

 - Seperate pages for for each section of the app.
 (Four total)
 	- Home Page
 	- Card Index
-	- Shop locations
 	- Card Reading

 - At total of 78 cards.